GenesysCloudBlueprints/email-aws-comprehend-blueprint/blueprint/index.md

 ### Test the deployment

-To check the setup success, send an email to your classifier and route the email to the appropriate queue.
+Send an email to the configured email domain route and check for the email in the appropriate queue.

-***Question*** That sentence reads weird.
-Would they really send an email to the classifier?
-And would they manually route the email?
-(No...)
-So, could we just delete that intro and start with...
-"Send an email with any of the following questions about an IRA"

  For example, you can send an email with any of the following questions about IRA: